There are so many places to visit in New South Wales, it can be difficult to put together an itinerary when you’re in the state.

 Sydney is the biggest city in Australia and the inevitable starting point for your trip to New South Wales.

-The main attractions are world-famous: the Sydney Opera House and Harbour Bridge.
+The main attractions are world-famous: the Sydney Opera House and Sydney Harbour Bridge.
 They’re the inevitable starting point in the city and they don’t disappoint.
-The bridge is incredible.
-When you first get sight of it, peaking through the buildings, you’ll gasp at its size.

-Walking along the bridge gives you a sense of its scale and size as well as providing an excellent view of the Opera House.
-Doing abridge climb is well worth it if you want to get an even better perspective of the city.
+Walking along the bridge gives you a sense of its scale and size as well as providing an excellent view of the iconic Sydney Opera House.

 Whether you spend 3 days in Sydney or longer, you’ll have an incredible and be blown away by the city!